vasic-digital/Android-Toolkit/README.md

 }
 ```

 That is all.
-You are ready to use the Toolkit!
+You are ready to use the `Android Toolkit`!